oesteban/hcph-sops/docs/processing/preprocessing.md

 {% include 'code/fmriprep/ss-fmriprep.sh' %}
 {% endfilter %}
         ```
 ??? warning "Not all *fMRIPrep* derivatives were generated"

-    - [ ] If some derivatives are missing, it is a sign that *fMRIPrep* encountered an error.
-Identify what failed in the "Errors" section of the visual report or in the log of the *fMRIPrep* run.
+    If some derivatives are missing, it is a sign that *fMRIPrep* encountered an error.

+    - [ ] Check the "Errors" section of the visual report.
-    - [ ] If you could find the solution to the problem, re-run *fMRIPrep* on that particular subject implementing this solution.
+    - [ ] Check the `log/` folder corresponding to the *fMRIPrep* run, carefully ensuring no errors were missed out on the reports.
-    - [ ] In case you do not understand the error message, search for associated keywords in the [issues of the *fMRIPrep* github repository](https://github.com/nipreps/fmriprep/issues); it is likely someone else experienced the same problem before you and reported it.
+    - [ ] Search for associated keywords in the [issues on *fMRIPrep*'s GitHub repository](https://github.com/nipreps/fmriprep/issues) if the solution remains unclear after the first assessment; it is likely someone else experienced the same problem before you and reported it.
         The solution might be documented in the issue.
         Don't forget to check closed issues!
-    - [ ] If that did not help, you might find help on [NeuroStars](https://neurostars.org/).
+    - [ ] Search for the issue on [NeuroStars](https://neurostars.org/), if the solution remains unclear.
     - [ ] If no issue has been opened regarding this error and you did not find answer in NeuroStars, then open an issue in the *fMRIPrep* github repository.
     Your description of the problem need to be as complete and detailed as possible to help the maintainers identify the problem efficiently.
-    - [ ] In case *fMRIPrep* repeatedly fails on that particular session even with the help of the maintainers and even after trying several solutions, exclude that session.
+    - [ ] Re-run *fMRIPrep* on that particular subject and session after implementing a solution.

+    !!! danger "If the error remains despite all efforts, the session MAY be excluded"

 ## Visualizing *fMRIPrep*'s individual reports